 Find out how to pay your assessment.

-If you need to make payment arrangements, contact our Receivables Management Office at 1-866-566-3066 or RMBTaxpayerInquiries@gov.bc.ca.
+To make payment arrangements for overdue balances, contact the Receivables Management Office at 1-866-566-3066 or RMBTaxpayerInquiries@gov.bc.ca.

 This information is provided for your convenience and guidance and is not a replacement for the legislation.